 - Cancellation Policy:

-- Because intensive programs consist of three consecutively scheduled sessions within limited availability, it is difficult to reschedule with less than 2 weeks’ notice.
+- Because intensive programs consist of three consecutively scheduled extended-time sessions within limited availability, it is difficult to reschedule with less than 2 weeks’ notice.

 - Cancellations two weeks or more in advance are refundable in full, minus the $200 deposit, or may be rescheduled one time to a future available date without forfeiting the deposit.